-I love adding painted shiplap walls to a room and today I’m sharing an in-depth tutorial on how to paint shiplap walls!
+I love adding painted shiplap to a room and today I’m sharing an in-depth tutorial on how to paint shiplap!

 Over the weekend, Brandon and I added a large, accent wall to one of our living room walls and I just love it!
 Its instantly transformed the room and added that extra cozy, welcoming factor.